MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onedrive-site-access-restriction.md

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-You can restrict access to a user's OneDrive content by using a OneDrive access restriction policy and specifying [Microsoft Entra security groups](/azure/active-directory/fundamentals/how-to-manage-groups) that contain the people who should be able to access files in that OneDrive.
+You can restrict access to an individual user's OneDrive content to users in a security group by using a OneDrive access restriction policy.
+Users not in the specified group can't access the content, even if they had prior permissions or shared link.

+The policy is applied using [Microsoft Entra security groups](/azure/active-directory/fundamentals/how-to-manage-groups) that contain the people who should be able to access files in that OneDrive.

-When the policy is applied, the people in the security group are not granted access to any files directly.
+When the policy is applied, the people in the security group are not granted permissions to any files directly.
 The OneDrive owner must share the content as they normally would.
 The OneDrive access restriction policy prevents anyone who is not in the security group from accessing the OneDrive content even if it's shared with them.

 Access restriction policies are applied when a user attempts to access a file.
 Users can still see files in search results if they have direct permissions to the file, but they won't be able to access the file if they're not part of the specified security group.